rancher/elemental/docs/quickstart.md

 elemental-operator-64f88fc695-b8qhn   1/1     Running   0          16s
 ```

-## Prepare you kubernetes resources
+## Prepare your kubernetes resources

 Node deployment starts with a `MachineRegistration`, identifying a set of machines sharing the same configuration (disk drives, network, etc.)